nonescz/turris-user-docs/docs/foris-guide/workflow.md

 ## Guide workflow

 In this step, you can choose your workflow guide.
-You can choose from three options, everyone got something else.
+You can choose from three various options.
 The first option, Router, is a more or less basic guide.
-You will choose this one if you want just connect your router to the worldwide net with basic configuration.
+We recommend to choose this one if you want just connect your router to the worldwide net with basic configuration.

 ![Workflow options](guide_wf_all.png)

 If you plan to use Turris in other ways such as a server, AP, or something else, you can choose from other workflows.

 For example, if you choose server workflow, you will get slightly different configuration guide with another default values.

+!!The selected workflow will be highlighted with red border.!!

 ![Chosen workflow - Router](workflow_chosen.png)